GodotVR/godot_openxr/README.md

 ### Compiling for Android

 For Android (Oculus Quest) the build process is slightly different.
-Note that currently the build process assumes that `godot-cpp` was build for either windows or linux plugin, if not you will need to manually run the python script that creates the wrapper code.
+Note that currently the build process assumes that `godot-cpp` was build for either windows or linux plugin, if not you will need to manually run the python script that creates the wrapper code (see `android\generate.py`).

 On Android we use `gradlew` instead of `scons` for building the library.
 The toolset should be installed automatically if you install Android Studio.